gigiftt/NuaikitTracking_BE/README.md

 3. The application will now be accessible at http://localhost:8080

 And that's all you need to know to get started with this project.
 Enjoy!

+## Mock Data
+- mockData1 : normal plan
+- mockData2 : study only 2 year
+- mockData3 : study only 2 year with F grade
+- mockData4 : study only 2 year but not 207106
+- mockData5 : year 1 have summer